Arrested Penza Antifascists Talk about Torture in Remand Prison

 “Yes,” he replied in big letters.

 After that I showed him the enormous bruise on my chest and stomach to let him know I had been tortured.
 After awhile he opened the cell door, and four men wearing prisoner’s uniforms dashed into the cell.
 Civilian clothes were visible under these uniforms, all of which were baggy.
-They were all wearing what looked like masks, black tube scarves.
+They were all wearing what looked like Buff masks, black tube scarves.

 They beat and kicked me in the stomach, kidneys, and head.
 I had bruises from their blows, but they hit me like in a gym, so they would leave fewer visible traces.
 They informed me they were from the “underworld committee”: because of me they had been put on lockdown.
 They gave me a week to solve my problems with the “pigs.”
 If I didn’t solve them, they would punk me.
 One of them filmed the whole thing on a smartphone.
 The Federal Penitentiary Service officer was outside in the hallway the entire time.
 The four FSB guys from the “underworld committee” left.
 Later, I also recognized some of them when I was being escorted and transported.